 Memorial Apartments has been renamed Linden Park Apartments in recognition of the park-like setting and the original street that ran through what is now an apartment building with three wings on the original 3.6 acre site.
 Memorial Apartments, originally built in 1967, was one of the earliest HUD 202-financed projects in the country and provided apartment living for seniors 62 years and older.
 The building was governed by a board of community residents and members of the Memorial Episcopal Church, which was the project’s initial sponsor.
 The church was given 3.6 acres which were a part of the Madison – Park South Urban Renewal Plan (1966).

-As part of the renovations, Linden Park had all of its core infrastructure systems upgraded to provide highly efficient central heating and cooling systems, new windows, new domestic plumbing, and new elevators.
+As part of the renovations, which were completed in 2016, Linden Park had all of its core infrastructure systems upgraded to provide highly efficient central heating and cooling systems, new windows, new domestic plumbing, and new elevators.
 The community boasts all new apartment interiors with energy efficient appliances and water saving devices; new laundry facilities and lounges on every floor; new community gardens and landscaping; new security systems and lighting, and Universal Design Standards throughout the building all of which have significantly improved the quality of life for the residents.
 Additional amenities include a new catering kitchen, game room, computer lab, fitness room, wellness center, hair salon, and a solarium over-looking the gardens.
 A robust set of services is being offered to enhance the senior living experience and to encourage aging-in-place, an enormous benefit not only to the residents but the neighborhood and the entire Baltimore community.

 Learn more at: www.seniorlivingbaltimoremd.com